swan-io/docs/MIGRATION-MANIFEST.md

 7. Web Banking `canOpenAccount`: API objects exist; Dashboard toggle + Web Banking creation-flow availability unconfirmed ("2026" claim in `multiple-accounts/shared-details-and-management`).
 8. `coming-up.mdx`: three past-dated breaking-change notices (20 May, 21 May, 4 June 2026) — remove once confirmed shipped.
 9. Billing hub's "billing module activated 1 March 2023" note — keep or retire (user decision).

+### Pending verification — browser checks (not doable headless)
+1. The nine sandboxed Figma embeds: confirm they still RENDER with `sandbox="allow-scripts allow-same-origin"` (attrs match the repo's own hardening precedent, but a blank frame would implicate the sandbox attribute).
+Separate from the delete-vs-replace decision above.
+2. Visual density of the rebuilt flowmaps: the Accounts concepts spine (11 nodes, 41 branches) and the Accounts overview chain + spokes pair — JSON-valid and rule-correct, but three times larger than the Users model they follow.
+If either renders as visual soup, the fallback is trimming branches to sub-hub nodes only (record as a deliberate §4 deviation).

 ### Open platform decisions (to settle with the team)
 1. Frontmatter `description`: §3 bans it, but llms-txt and the rail read it — either keep the ban (llms.txt ships bare links) or admit `description` to the contract deliberately.